 HOW TO PERFORM THE RESISTANCE BAND ROMANIAN DEADLIFT

 Related: Barbell & Dumbbell RDL Guide

 The infamous sumo deadlift.
-When looking at the sumo deadlift’s biomechanics, it’s almost a completely different movement than the conventional deadlift.
-Its main similarity with e conventional deadlift is it consists of lifting something off the ground.
+When looking at the sumo deadlift vs. conventional deadlifts biomechanics, it’s almost a completely different movement than the conventional deadlift.
+Its main similarity with the conventional deadlift is it consists of lifting something off the ground.
 The sumo deadlift has significantly more knee flexion, resulting in far less hip flexion and a much more vertical torso.
 If set up properly, you should be able to easily see your chest.
 This set-up results in much more activation in your quads, and aside from your glutes, significantly less activation in the posterior chain.

 Resistance Band Sumo Deadlift Muscles Worked: